CogentRedTester/mpv-coverart/README.md

 You can also force the script to search for and load cover art using `script-message load-coverart`.
 This will bypass most scanning restrictions, including all of those mentioned above.

 ## Misc Behaviour
 If `--vid=no` is set then this script will load external cover art, but will not select them by default.
 Any other value for vid will only properly select internal cover art, though you might get lucky and have it select the right track by chance.

+## Configuration
+Look at [coverart.conf](coverart.conf) for the full list of options.
+This config file can be placed into the script-opts folder inside the mpv config directory to be loaded automatically.

 ## Other Functionality